huthf/gittutorial/README.md

 # A Recipe for Guacamole

+## Ingredients

 - avocados
 - onions
 - salt
 - pepper
 - tomatos

+## Instructions

+- chop onion and tomatoes
+- cut open avocado and remove stone
+- scoop out flesh
-Put into a bowl and mix.
+- Put into a bowl and mix.
-Make sure to enjoy!
+- Make sure to enjoy!

 Example Repository for Introductory **Git** Training (Recipe)